RohitRao7722/Mediq-Health-Advisor/README.md

-# 🏥 Personalized Health Chatbot
+# 🏥 MediQ Health Advisor

-An AI-powered health chatbot with Retrieval-Augmented Generation (RAG) for accurate and sourced health information.
+An intelligent health assistant with personalized medical information and evidence-based responses powered by RAG technology.

 ## 🚀 Features